-(Docket No. E-2, Sub 931, as Modified by the Commission, to be Effective January 1, 2022) Definitions 1
+(Docket No. E-2, Sub 931, as Modified by the Commission, to be Effective January 1, 2022) Definitions

-- 1. Active Load Management is the process by which Duke Energy utilizes any combination of voluntary demand side management programs or measures that allow for the aggregated control or management of distributed energy resources or controllable electrical devices at the grid edge, whether directly by the utility or by a third party under contract with the utility, to enhance or maintain resource adequacy, reduce grid congestion, efficiently manage variable renewable energy output, and shape utility loads at a locational or aggregate level to benefit the utility system.
-Active Load Management shall be eligible for recovery of prudently incurred program costs and Utility incentive earned. - 4.
-2. Common Costs are administrative and general, or other, costs that are not attributable or directly assignable to specific demand-side management (DSM) or energy efficiency (EE) Programs but are necessary to design, implement, and operate the Programs collectively. - 3.
-4. Incremental Program Costs are utility-incurred costs directly attributable and expended solely for a specific DSM or EE Program, and include all appropriate capital costs (cost of capital, depreciation expenses, property taxes, and other associated costs found reasonable by the Commission), implementation costs, incentive payments to Program participants, other operations and maintenance costs, EM&V costs, and administrative and general costs incurred specifically for the Program, net of any grants, tax credits, or other reductions in cost received by the utility from outside parties and specifically related to the Program. - 4.
-5. Low-Income Programs or Low-Income Measures are DSM or EE Programs or DSM or EE Measures approved by the Commission to be provided specifically to low-income customers that meet program eligibility criteria associated with an income qualification requirement used to determine eligibility of a low-income program participant.
-At the time of requesting Commission approval of new

-Low-Income Programs or Measure additions to existing low-income programs with different eligibility criteria from those included in existing approved low-income programs, the Company shall clearly delineate the specific income qualification criteria proposed to be used to determine eligibility to participate in the Programs or Measures.
+- 1. Common Costs are administrative and general, or other, costs that are not attributable or directly assignable to specific demand-side management (DSM) or energy efficiency (EE) Programs but are necessary to design, implement, and operate the Programs collectively. - 2.
+Costs include program costs (including those of pilot programs approved by the Commission for inclusion in the Mechanism), common costs, and, subject to Rule R8-69(b), any other costs approved by the Commission for inclusion in the Mechanism.
+Costs include only those expenditures appropriately allocable to the North Carolina retail jurisdiction. - 3.
+Incremental Program Costs are utility-incurred costs directly attributable and expended solely for a specific DSM or EE Program, and include all appropriate capital costs (cost of capital, depreciation expenses, property taxes, and other associated costs found reasonable by the Commission), implementation costs, incentive payments to Program participants, other operations and maintenance costs, EM&V costs, and administrative and general costs incurred specifically for the Program, net of any grants, tax credits, or other reductions in cost received by the utility from outside parties and specifically related to the Program. - Low-Income Programs or Low-Income Measures are DSM or EE Programs or DSM or EE Measures approved by the Commission to be provided specifically to low-income customers.customers that meet program eligibility criteria associated with an income qualification requirement used to determine eligibility of a low-income program participant.
+At the time of requesting Commission approval of new Low-Income Programs or Measure additions to existing low-income programs with different eligibility criteria from those included in existing approved low-income programs, the Company shall clearly delineate the specific income qualification criteria proposed to be used to determine eligibility to participate in the Programs or Measures.
 Appropriate customer income qualification criteria may include the following: (a) income level based on Federal Poverty Guidelines (FPG), (b) participation in other State or Federal income qualified programs, or (c) the participating premise being located in a geographic area meeting certain income related criteria. ¶